 Schedule a free, no obligation legal consultation right now to learn about your legal options.

 Have Questions?
 Contact Our Windsor, ON Disability Benefit Lawyers

-Our main office is located in Windsor Ontario and we proudly provide contingency-based legal counsel to injury victims throughout the province including:
+Our office is located in Windsor, Ontario, and we proudly provide contingency-based legal counsel to injury victims throughout the province including:

 .... and almost all of the towns and suburbs that surround these areas.

 For free answers to your questions about disability insurance claims, contact us today at (866) 320-4770.
-A member from our intake staff will answer your call and after some initial questions about you inquiry you will be quickly connected to one of our highly skilled lawyers.
+A member of our intake staff will answer your call and after some initial questions about your inquiry you will be quickly connected to one of our highly skilled lawyers.

 For those that would prefer to start immediately, click "here" to reach us via this website.

 Learn more about your legal options by calling (866) 320-4770.
 We are here to help.